-Risk Factors for Osteoarthritis

-Age Inactive lifestyle Overweight/Obese Joint Injuries Family history Bone deformities
+Risk Factors for Osteoarthritis Age Inactive lifestyle Overweight/Obese Joint Injuries Family history Bone deformities

-Doctors diagnose osteoarthritis based on symptoms and a physical examination.
-X-rays help can determine the severity of the disease and rule out other causes of pain.
-The knees are the most commonly affected joint, followed by the hips and back (Brandt, 2005).
+Doctors diagnose osteoarthritis based on symptoms and a physical X-rays examination. can help determine the severity of the disease and rule out other causes of The knee is the pain. most commonly affected joint, followed by the hip and back (Brandt, 2005).